bozsahin/ceng444/README.md

 <li> mini-project 2 (LALR parsing and code generation): %30
 <li> Final exam: %25
  <li><b>Gazozuna Kompaylir</b> odulu: priceless!!
-  <br> Highest honour we give out to successful completion of the second project.
+  <br> Highest honour we give out to best successful completion of the second project.
   <br> It is, ehm, <a href="https://www.linkedin.com/in/merihakar">officially recognized</a>,
   <br> and anyone reading your CV at least in Turkey would know what you achieved.
   <br>Usually handed by the end of first spring term after completion, with a ceremony!